react-native-simple-router-community/react-native-simple-router/README.md

 that you're on with the new route that you pass it, and empties the navigation stack as well.
 - This is useful for going to an application after a login or signup screens.
 If you don't want your user to be able to navigate back to it, then use `resetToRoute()` rather than `replaceRoute()`.

+The **`this.props.popToRoute`** function takes in an object that can contain the same keys as `toRoute()`.
+The difference is that instead of adding a route to your stack, it pop all routes until the desired one.

 The functions **`this.props.setRightProps`**, **`this.props.setLeftProps`** and  **`this.props.setTitleProps`** take in an object of props and sends that to your navbar's `RightComponent`, `LeftComponent` or `TitleComponent`, respectively.
 - This allows you to talk directly to your navbar, because previously you could only talk to it when navigating forward or backward.